weaviate/weaviate-io/developers/weaviate/more-resources/example-use-cases.md

 :::info
 During October 1-31, 2023, we are hosting a community sprint to onboard engineers and machine learning practitioners to their first open source contribution.

 Demos that are marked with a pumpkin 🎃 sign are looking for contributions.
+For more info, checkout the [Hacktoberfest 2023 blog post](https://weaviate.io/blog/hacktoberfest-2023).
 :::

 ## Similarity search